 The agile methodology is a broad term used to describe various methods to support an iterative and incremental approach to effective software development.

 One of the most common approaches adopted to support this movement is the Scrum agile development methodology.
-First proposed as a development framework in the 1980’s, Scrum is now used widely in organisations all over the world to improve business (not just development) processes.
+First proposed as a development framework in the 1980’s, Scrum is now used widely in organizations all over the world to improve business (not just development) processes.

 Essentially agile development, in the context of software, centers on iterative and incremental development of software products.